-This post shares four recent developments in the legal space about web accessibility overlays.
+This post originally shared four developments in the legal space about web accessibility overlays.
 Three are very troubling.
 One gives hope for stemming the tide of quick-fix “not-solutions” that can actually make websites less usable by people with disabilities.
+Updates add new content to the original four developments.

 New to the overlay issue?
 I first wrote about significant problems with web accessibility overlays in an August, 2020 article on this website titled Honor the ADA: Avoid Web Accessibility Quick-Fix Overlays.
 There is now a sizable collection of articles and videos explaining why web accessibility overlays don’t deliver on sweeping promises of legal compliance or full accessibility.
 And worse, how they can actually make sites more difficult for disabled people to navigate.